securefederatedai/openfl/docs/source/utilities/pki.rst

       | where
       | :code:`-n` defines the subject name, FQDN for director, collaborator name for envoy, or API name for the API-layer node.

-      Run this command from the CA folder on the CA server.
+      Run this command from the CA directory on the CA server.
 The output is a token which contains a JWT (JSON web token) from the CA server and the CA root certificate concatenated together.
 This JWT is valid for 24 hours.

 4. Copy the token to the clients (director or envoy) via a secure channel, and certify the token.